 While we continue to refine and hone our strategies, we believe the current biopharmaceutical market environment remains extremely attractive for our product-focused, designed-for-M&A approach.
-Aggregate biopharma M&A value for development stage companies has been at or above \$30 billion annually for the last two years, which has been capped by a flurry of partnering and M&A activity observed in 2020.
+Based on publicly available press releases and SEC filings, aggregate biopharma M&A value for development stage companies has been at or above \$30 billion annually for the last two years, which has been capped by a flurry of partnering and M&A activity observed in 2020.
 We feel that these trends are being driven by intense competition among acquirers and the continued rapid pace of innovation.
 We believe these trends are likely to continue for the following reasons:

-- Acquisitions have driven tremendous value for acquirers, with consistently greater than 60% of all approved drugs over the last decade originating from biotech (vs. organic big pharma).
-In addition, two-thirds of the top 15 selling drugs by expected 2024 revenues originated from biotech. - External innovation remains key to pharma strategy (and budgets).
-Products responsible for \$170 billion in revenue of major pharma companies will lose exclusivity by 2025.
+- Acquisitions have driven tremendous value for acquirers, with consistently greater than 60% of all approved drugs over the last decade originating from biotech (vs. organic big pharma) according to data from the U.S. Food and Drug Administration ("FDA").
+In addition, according to Lazard and EvaluatePharma data, two-thirds of the top 15 selling drugs by expected 2024 revenues originated from biotech. - External innovation remains key to pharma strategy (and budgets).
+Based on data from Lazard, EvaluatePharma and FactSet, products responsible for \$170 billion in revenue of major pharma companies will lose exclusivity by 2025.
 This revenue will need to be replaced and pharma maintains ample balance sheet capacity to fund this replacement as well as incremental growth through M&A. - Universe of acquirers.
-Despite increasing M&A, the acquirer universe has continued to grow to date, with over 400 global biopharmaceutical companies having market caps in excess of \$1 billion.
+Despite increasing M&A, the acquirer universe has continued to grow to date, with over 400 global biopharmaceutical companies having market caps in excess of \$1 billion according to data from Capital IQ.